William Sears (physician)

 William Penton Sears (born December 9, 1939), also referred to as Dr. Bill, is an American pediatrician and the author or co-author of parenting books.
-Sears is a celebrity doctor, and has been a guest on various television talk shows.
-Sears is a proponent of the attachment parenting philosophy, and is most well known for authoring The Baby Book, which popularized that style of parenting.
+Sears is a celebrity doctor and has been a guest on various television talk shows.

+Sears is a proponent of the attachment parenting philosophy and is most well known for authoring The Baby Book, which popularized that style of parenting.
+He advocates practices such as breastfeeding, co-sleeping, and babywearing.
+His parenting advice has been influential but has also faced criticism for being demanding and has been described by some as a fad.

 Early life

 William Sears was born in Alton, Illinois, the son of Lucille and Willard Sears, an engineer.
 William's father left when he was one month old, after which Lucille moved back in with her parents.
 His mother raised him as a Catholic, which influenced his later career path and parental theories.
-After graduating high school, he studied to become a priest at University of St. Mary of the Lake/Mundelein Seminary, but dropped out due to his desire to raise a family.
+After graduating high school, he studied to become a priest at University of St. Mary of the Lake/Mundelein Seminary but dropped out due to his desire to raise a family.

 After graduating from Saint Louis University in 1962, he enrolled in medical school and began teaching biology at a Catholic school.
 While studying medicine, he met his wife Martha, who at the time was a nurse at the university.
 The couple had a total of eight children, one of whom has Down syndrome.
 Sears cited his experience as a father as inspiration for many of his theories regarding parenting and infant development.